MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-permissions-on-database-objects.md

 |Modify    |You can modify data.| `M` for direct modify permission, `m` for indirect modify permission. |
 |Delete    |You can delete data.| `D` for direct delete permission, `d` for indirect delete permission.|

-Permissions on all objects is specified with the following abbreviations:
+Permissions on all objects are specified with the following abbreviations:

 |Permission|Description|Abbreviation in AL  |
 |----------|-----------------|----------|